AlzPatz/yak2d/README.md

 ## Contribute

-If anyone would like to contribute, fix bugs, modify, whatever they are more than welcome to submit a pull request
+If anyone would like to contribute, fix bugs, modify, whatever ... they are more than welcome to submit a pull request

 ## Bugs and Issues

-I will try to address any that come up!
+Let me know - I will try to address any that come up!

 ## Credits